Punktum-dk/epp-service-specification/README.md

 </epp>
 ```

-This tracking number, listed as an extension and does not replace or interfere with the normal use of EPP’s transaction keys, `clTRID` and `svTRID`, but are EPP channel specific, whereas the tracking number is considered global in DK Hostmaster.
-The tracking number is also appended to the svTRID in addition to the listing in the extension part.
+This tracking number, listed as an extension and does not replace or interfere with the normal use of EPP’s transaction keys, `clTRID` and `svTRID`, but are EPP specific, whereas the tracking number is considered global in DK Hostmaster.
+The tracking number is also appended to the `svTRID` in addition to the listing in the extension part.
 Please see the last digits following the last dash.

 ```XML
 <svTRID>9917BE58-3D53-11E2-A5BD-C532BF0DC46A-1234</svTRID>